Human Parainfluenza Viruses (HPIVs) in Children

 - Loss of appetite

 The symptoms of HPIVs can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Take your child to their healthcare provider for a diagnosis.

 How are HPIVs diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history.
+They may also ask about your family’s health history.
 The provider will give your child a physical exam.
 Your child may also have tests, such as:

 - Blood test